 The student will need to secure the appropriate number of ASU faculty as members of their Thesis/Dissertation Supervisory Committee after consultation with their research advisor.
-These members in general will be from the Graduate Faculty - a classification defined and managed by the ASU Graduate College.
+Generally, these members will be from the Graduate Faculty - a classification defined and managed by the ASU Graduate College.
 All SHESC faculty members are on the Graduate Faculty, along with various researchers and lecturers.
-Most Graduate Faculty can be committee chairs or co- chairs.
+Most Graduate Faculty can be committee chairs or co-chairs.
 This minimum three-person committee shall consist of:

-- The research advisor as chair, or two research advisors as co-chairs - Two members of the Graduate Faculty in the degree program (which includes all SHESC faculty, as well as other research staff and faculty from other ASU degree/research programs).
-If a student has co-chairs, only one additional committee member is required. - Students must have at least half of their committee consist of SHESC faculty.
-Exceptions can be made but must be approved first by the Supervisory Committee, Approach Head, and Associate Director of Graduate Studies. - Additional participants (e.g. Academic Professionals or external faculty members not on the SHESC Graduate Faculty) may serve as one of the committee members, pending approval by the Supervisory Committee, the Associate Director of Graduate Studies, and the Graduate College. - · Students who wish to add an affiliate as a committee member to their committee should submit the following to the Graduate Student Advisor:
+The research advisor as chair, or two research advisors as co-chairs

-- Signed Committee Appointment Form by the entire committee. - The rationale- brief 1-2 sentence justification for the skills the individual will bring to the committee written by the student. - The requested member's curriculum vitae. - If the individual is associated with ASU, provide their ID number, if outside ASU then the individuals birthdate will need to be provided. - If a student needs to change their chair or committee members, the process is to complete the committee change form.
+- Two members of the Graduate Faculty in the degree program.
+ASU Graduate Faculty includes all SHESC faculty, as well as other research staff and faculty from other ASU degree/research programs.
+If a student has co-chairs, only one additional committee member is required. - Students must ensure at least half of their committee consist of SHESC faculty.
+Exceptions can be made but must be approved first by the Supervisory Committee, Approach Head, and Director of Graduate Studies. - Additional participants (e.g. Academic Professionals or external faculty members not on the SHESC Graduate Faculty) may serve as one of the committee members, pending approval by the Supervisory Committee, the Director of Graduate Studies, and the Graduate College. - Students who wish to add an affiliate as a committee member to their committee should submit the following to the Graduate Student Advisor: - signed Committee Appointment Form by the entire committee. - the rationale: A brief 1-2 sentence justification (written by the student including description of the skills the affiliate would bring to the committee) - the requested affiliate's curriculum vitae - If the affiliate is associated with ASU, include their ID number.
+If the individual is from outside ASU, please provide the affiliate's birthdate. - If a student needs to change their chair or committee members, they must complete the committee change form.

 Students are required to have a formal meeting with their committee every year.
-Students and their Research Advisor/ Chair should meet more frequently to ensure satisfactory academic progress.
+Students and their Research Advisor/Chair should meet more frequently to ensure satisfactory academic progress.